containerbuildsystem/cachi2/docs/design/maven.md

 ### Maven artifacts

 [Maven artifacts][maven-artifacts] are defined as anything that resides in a maven repository.
-Maven has a special way of addressing artifacts in its repositories called coordinates, which is usually represented by `GAV` (Group, Artifact, Version) This is used to uniquely identify an artifact in a maven repository.
+Maven has a special way of addressing artifacts in its repositories called coordinates, which are usually represented by a `GAV` tuple (stands for 'Group, Artifact, Version').
+This is used to uniquely identify an artifact in a maven repository.

 ### Maven purls